-What’s new with the class system?
-Find out with our Call of Duty: WWII Divisions guide.
+What’s new with the latest entry?
+Find out with our COD: WWII everything we know guide.

 In those ten years, every developer that’s taken on the COD mantle has added to it.
 But now, for the first time - and rather ironically, seeing as they were the devs who added exosuits to the series - current developers Sledgehammer Games are stripping the gameplay back to the bare essentials, slowing it down, and putting the emphasis back on the objective.
 War mode epitomises this refocus, providing you with a segmented map that cancels out any irritating flankers, and a series of objectives that can be completed without dominating the enemy.

 Playing War mode at Gamescom 2017, it was the first time in my intermittent 12-year relationship with the series that I could recall such a hefty focus on objective-based gameplay.
 Previously added modes like Kill Confirmed, Uplink, and Cranked have pushed the game to its limits where pace is concerned, but tactical play has been left by the wayside.
 War mode turns the dial back from 11 and is all the better for it.